Hiking to Binangawan Falls Camiguin, Philippines

 Go up the path and take the first trail right, so you go along the ridge of the hill.
 It follows some black pipe for a little while but then forks off.
 Follow the power lines!

 You will go over the hill.
 I remember thinking a few times, “Why are we moving up?”
 Also, you can hear water below.
-I pretty sure this is a smaller, but closer water-fall.
+I’m pretty sure this is a smaller, but closer, waterfall.

-In any case, to get to Binganawan Falls keep following underneath the power lines.
-Once the powerlines stop there will not be any confusion of which track to take.
+In any case, to get to Binangawan Falls keep following underneath the power lines.
+Once the powerlines stop there will not be any confusion about which track to take.

 You will go over and under stuff.
 Don’t worry, you are on the right path.